hasinhayder/freader/README.md

-A Tribute to Google Reader
+In Memory of Google Reader
 =======